Redistricting: Federal

+Apart from mid-decade redistricting initiated by state legislatures (as happened in Texas), both federal and state courts can also order the redistricting of certain maps between-censuses (because said maps were ruled unconstitutional or against federal law, for example).
+Examples of this are the redistricting that occurred between the 2016 and 2018 elections in Pennsylvania or the redistricting that occurred in North Carolina.

 State

 State constitutions and laws also mandate which body has responsibility over drawing the state legislature boundaries.
 In addition, those municipal governments that are elected on a district basis (as opposed to an at-large basis) also redistrict.

 Redistricting criteria

 The Reapportionment Act of 1929 did not state any size and population requirements for congressional districts, last stated in the Apportionment Act of 1911, since the 1911 Act was still in force.
 However, the Supreme Court ruled that the 1911 Act was no longer in force even though Congress never repealed it.
 The previous apportionment acts required districts be contiguous, compact, and equally populated.

 Each state can set its own standards for congressional and legislative districts.
 In addition to equalizing the population of districts and complying with federal requirements, criteria may include attempting to create compact, contiguous districts, trying to keep political units and communities within a single district, and avoiding the drawing of boundaries for purposes of partisan advantage or incumbent protection.

 Redistricting may follow other criteria depending on state and local laws: